-E.1 Own funds 48 E.2 Solvency Capital Requirement and Minimum Capital Requirement 49 E.3 Use of the duration-based equity risk sub-module in the calculation of the Solvency Capital Requirement 50 E.4 Differences between the standard formula and any internal model used 50 E.5 Non-compliance with the Minimum Capital Requirement and non-compliance with the Solvency Capital Requirement 50 E.6 Other information 50 •••••

-F. Quantitative reporting templates 52
+E.2 Solvency capital requirement and minimum capital requirement 45 E.3 Use of the duration-based equity risk sub-module in the calculation of the solver capital requirement. • E.4 Differences between the standard formula and any internal model used 45 E.5 Non-compliance with the minimum capital requirement and non-compliance with solvency capital requirement E.6 Other information 45 F. Quantitative reporting templates 46